codeunion/fundamentals-of-web-development/todo/how-many-words-in-a-tweet.md

 ```json
   [ {"tweet1" => "this is a tweet"}, { "tweet2" => "I luve food"}, { "tweet3" => "I <3 startups"} ]
 ```
 There are three tweets in this Array, the first tweet has a word count of 4, the second a word count of 3 and the third tweet has a word count of (how to interpret the '<3') ?
+The above array is meant to represent what the Twitter api returns as a collection of tweets, the actual api response will not look like this.

 Create a sinatra application that:

 - At the root "/", the application accepts a hashtag as an argument, something like #worldcup or #startuplife
 - On the server, query the twitter api for as many tweets as you can get in one api call related to the hashtag input from the client.
 - On the server build a class that represents a report, something that could aggregate details related to word count, make the class capture the date and the average word count and the total quantity of tweets counted.
 - Ensure the full life cyle of CRUD behavior, index, show, create, edit(?), destroy can be enacted on report objects.
 Why does edit (?) have a question mark?
 - Once the server has accepted the hashtag and run whatever code required to produce the above report object, display a report in the browser.